-Fair value of our common stock - Because our stock was not publicly traded prior to the completion of our initial public offering, we estimated the fair value of our common stock, as discussed below.
-As a result of the completion of our initial public offering in February 2015, our common stock will now be valued by reference to the publicly-traded price of our common stock.
+Fair value of our common stock - Because our stock was not publicly traded prior to the completion of our IPO in February 2015, we estimated the fair value of our common stock, as discussed below.
+As a result of the completion of our IPO, our common stock is now valued by reference to the publicly-traded closing price of our common stock on the date of grant.